 Recently, I had the opportunity to start up a BigCommerce store.
 I’ve been going through Shopify for a little over a year now.
-Last year (my first year having a store, I made $1.7 million dollars in revenue), so I was looking for a way to up my game with my online printables shop.
+Last year I was looking for a way to up my game with my online printables shop.

 After setting up ALL my products on BigCommerce, a long and tedious task I assure you, as I currently have 85 products, I decided to stay with Shopify.

 While I found the BigCommerce platform a little more robust than Shopify, Shopify has a couple perks that BigCommerce does NOT have, and those couples things, are VITAL to my business.
 Something I am not willing to give up!

 As I’m getting a lot of questions about the differences between BigCommerce vs Shopify, and why I chose to stay with Shopify and what’s right for them, I thought it was a great time to create a post, BigCommerce vs Shopify Reviews, to give a more in-depth answer than the one I’ve been giving out quickly.

 Here’s my complete BigCommerce vs Shopify Reviews and my experience with both companies.

 BigCommerce vs Shopify